MRA E-Invoicing: Complete Guide for Mauritius Businesses

 What is MRA e-invoicing?

 MRA e-invoicing is the system that requires all VAT-registered businesses in Mauritius to issue electronic invoices through an MRA-approved Electronic Billing System (EBS).
 Each invoice is fiscalised in real time with the MRA, which returns a unique Invoice Registration Number (IRN) and a QR code that goes on the customer invoice.
 Every invoice in a sequence is cryptographically linked to the previous one via a hash chain, which makes it impossible to alter historical invoices without detection.
+For a plain-English explanation of each term, read our guide to fiscalisation, IRN, QR code and hash chain.

 Who needs to comply?